IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 Before explaining &lt;template&gt; tag components we should take a step back and see where it's coming from.

 Also referred to as strict mode.

+FROM RFC:
+- naming issues
+  - e.g. component from addon
+  - also hard for new joiners to learn a file in a certain folder makes it available somewhere
+  - Everything is global and public
+  - External: e.g. styled-components
  -->